Distinguished from Explanations, Evaluations, and Predictions

 Closely related to an evaluation is an explanation.
 The distinction is that an explanation involves an assessment of the fact based on understanding rather than on personal values.
 Often, an evaluation supports the explanation.

 - The Middle East exploded because we left Iraq too quickly.

 If a person considers what he/she knows about the Middle East and the Iraq War and comes to this conclusion, he/she has formed an explanation.

 From facts, evaluations, and explanations, a person often makes predictions about the future that form the basis of actions and plans.

 - The Fed increasing rates will damage the US economy.
 One’s prediction depends on the economic situation, personal financial situation, and one’s knowledge of past economic actions.
 It is also affected by our understanding of the theories relating economic variables, and a myriad of other factors involved in the US economy, which are not mentioned in the statement above.

-The relation between the federal interest rates and economic growth is not known with any certainty; however, every financial wizard and most individual investors have an opinion–and act on that opinion.
-That’s all well and good, but remember predictions are not facts and not certain.
+The relation between the federal interest rates and economic growth is not known with any certainty; however, all financial wizards and most investors have an opinion—and act on that opinion.
+That’s all well and good, but remember predictions are not facts and are not certain.